-The monment to the 13th Vermont Volunteer Infantry Regiment is south of Gettysburg on Hancock Avenue.
-(39.809665° N, 77.236269° W; Google map; Tour map: Hancock Avenue Part 3) Three nearby markers show the regiment’s position on July 3rd as it advanced to attack the flank of Pickett’s Charge.
+The monument to the 13th Vermont Volunteer Infantry Regiment is south of Gettysburg on Hancock Avenue.
+(Hancock Avenue Part 3 tour map) Three nearby markers show the regiment’s position on July 3rd as it advanced to attack the flank of Pickett’s Charge.

 The 13th Vermont Infantry at Gettysburg

 The regiment spent most of its nine month enlistment in the defences of Washington.
 Its enlistment was almost up when it was suddenly ordered to the Army of the Potomac.
 After a forced march it joined the First Corps at Gettysburg on the evening of July 1st.

 The next day it saw its first taste of battle with a charge to Emmittsburg Road that turned back the Confederate attack and captured guns and prisoners.
 During Pickett’s Charge on July 3rd it swung out from its position on Cemetery Ridge and tore into the flank of the Confederate attack, capturing hundreds from Kemper’s Virginia Brigade.

 Within three weeks the men of the regiment were back in Vermont, once again civilians.

 About the monument to the 13th Vermont Infantry

 The monument is a 7′ bronze statue of Lieutenant Stephen F. Brown standing on top of a 10′ granite base.
 Bronze tablets on all four sides of the monument tell the regiment’s story.
 The statue shows Lieutenant Brown carrying a captured Confederate sword, with the camp hatchet he carried into battle by his right foot. (see story below) The monument was dedicated on October 19, 1899 by the State of Vermont.